-In January 2008, Arena Stage broke ground on its 48-year-old D.C. theater campus, and in October 2010, opened its new home, Arena Stage at the Mead Center for American Theater, which has emerged as a national center focused on American theater.
+After breaking ground in January 2008, the company opened its current home in October 2010, Arena Stage at the Mead Center for American Theater, which has emerged as a national center for American theater.
 Designed by Bing Thom Architects, the Mead Center covers 200,000 square feet and features a dramatic and sweeping cantilevered roof that is an architectural landmark for Southwest D.C.'s revitalized waterfront.

-The Mead Center is a breathtaking expansion of the former campus, allowing Arena Stage to focus on the strengths of the two existing theater spaces: the in-the-round Fichandler Stage (680 seats) and the proscenium Kreeger Theater (510 seats).
-These two theaters are joined by the Arlene and Robert Kogod Cradle, a versatile 200-seat theater.
-With the project cost totaling \$135 million, the Mead Center also houses state-of-the-art scene shops, costume shops, rehearsal halls and education spaces and, for the first time in Arena Stage history, all artistic and administrative departments are united under one roof.
+The Mead Center was a breathtaking expansion of the company's former campus, allowing Arena Stage to focus on the strengths of its then existing theater spaces: the in-the-round Fichandler Stage (680 seats), which was completed in 1961 as the first of its kind, and the modified-thrust Kreeger Theater (510 seats), completed 10 years later in 1971.
+Both these theaters were designed by Harry Weese, designer of the Washington, D.C., Metro system.
+With the opening of the Mead Center came a third theater: the Arlene and Robert Kogod Cradle, a versatile 202-seat theater.
+With project costs totaling \$135 million, the Mead Center also houses state-of-the-art scene shops, costume shops, rehearsal halls, and education spaces and, for the first time in Arena Stage history, all artistic and administrative departments are united under one roof.

-Arena Stage's new home is named for the late visionary benefactors and Life Trustees Dr. Jaylee Montague Mead and Dr. Gilbert Mead, who pledged \$35 million toward the project's \$125 million campaign goal.
-Their contribution is the largest gift from a single household toward a not-for -profit regional theater.
+Arena Stage's home is named for the late visionary benefactors and Life Trustees Dr. Jaylee Montague Mead and Dr. Gilbert Mead, who pledged \$35 million toward the project's \$125 million campaign goal.
+Their contribution was, at the time, the largest gift from a single household toward a not-for-profit regional theater.

-With Artistic Director Molly Smith's arrival 19 years ago, Arena Stage refocused its mission to produce American Voices, past, present and future, an emphasis that belongs to no other major theater company.
-Today Smith places new-play development at Arena Stage's artistic center by commissioning playwrights, holding readings and workshops and staging world premieres as well as second and third productions.
+With Artistic Director Emeritus Molly Smith's arrival in 1998, Arena Stage refocused its mission to produce American Voices-past, present, and future-an emphasis that belongs to no other major theater company.
+Today, Arena places new-play development at its artistic center by commissioning playwrights, holding readings and workshops, and staging world premieres as well as second and third productions, a mission that Hana S. Sharif, Smith's successor, holds near and dear to her heart.

-Under Smith's tenure, Arena Stage has hosted numerous resident artists, including playwrights Amy Freed, Katori Hall, Lisa Kron, Charles Randolph-Wright, Karen Zacarias, Samuel D. Hunter, Lydia R. Diamond, John Strand and Ayad Akhtar and mixed reality artist Patty Rangel.
-In 2013, Arena Stage launched the Playwrights' Arena specifically for local playwrights, aiming to provide a collaborative and collegial working laboratory environment for playwrights.
+From 2010-2019, Arena Stage hosted numerous resident artists, including playwrights Amy Freed, Katori Hall, Lisa Kron, Charles Randolph-Wright, Karen Zacarías, Samuel D. Hunter, Lydia R. Diamond, John Strand, Ayad Akhtar, mixed reality artist Patty Rangel, and movement director and intimacy instructor Samantha Egle.
+In 2013, Arena Stage launched the Playwrights' Arena specifically for local playwrights, aiming to provide a collaborative and collegial working laboratory environment.

-In 2016, Arena Stage launched Power Plays, an ambitious initiative commissioning and developing 25 new plays and musicals over the course of the next 10 years, focused on stories of politics and power.
-Power Plays marks the largest commissioning project in Arena Stage's history and will feature one story per decade, beginning with 1776 through today.
+In 2016, Arena Stage launched Power Plays, an ambitious initiative to produce one new work per decade of United States history, beginning with 1776-the founding of the nation.
+With a commitment to commission and develop 25 new plays and musicals over the course of 10 years, told through the lens of politics and power, Power Plays marks Arena Stage's largest commissioning project yet.